Micheal Martin and Michael D Higgins to attend Irish service for Queen

-Irish premier Micheal Martin will attend a memorial service for the Queen in Northern Ireland alongside Irish President Michael D Higgins.
+Micheal Martin will attend a memorial service for the Queen in Northern Ireland alongside President Michael D Higgins.

 The Taoiseach also confirmed he will travel to attend the Queen’s funeral in London next week.